Skip to Main Content

 We use discretion when it comes to interviewing and publishing material from trauma victims or bystanders because we understand that to do so may cause additional harm to individuals.

-We contact private accounts, asking if it is okay for us to publish their content, unless there is a ligament reason not to contact, (i.e. something they wouldn’t want to be published but the public needs to know)
+We contact private accounts, asking if it is okay for us to publish their content, unless there is a legitimate reason not to contact (i.e. something they wouldn’t want to be published but the public needs to know).

 University officials are public officials.